aptos-foundation/AIPs/aips/aip-41.md

 Not yet, but it will be audited by the time it is deployed.
 Updates will be posted here.

+> Any security design docs or auditing materials that can be shared?

+No. Currently, this document is self-contained.
+We leave it up to the community to review this AIP, identify issues or limitations in the `randomness` API and suggest fixes.

 > Any potential scams?
 What are the mitigation strategies?

+Any smart dapp can have malicious bugs introduced on purpose.
+As a result, it is crucial that users to audit the dapp’s code, or verify that others have done so, before engaging with it.

+In this sense, randapps are just as susceptible to maliciously-introduced bugs as normal dapps.

 > Any security implications/considerations?

+Yes.
+We discuss them below.

+### Security consideration: API implementation

 When implementing on-chain randomness with a **secrecy-based approach** (e.g., a threshold verifiable random function, or t-VRF) rather than a **delayed-based approach** (e.g., a verifiable delay function, or VDF), a majority of the stake can collude to predict the randomness ahead of time and/or bias it.

 While contracts can mitigate against this by (carefully) incorporating external randomness or delay functions, this defeats many of the advantages of on-chain randomness.

-> Any security design docs or auditing materials that can be shared?

-Not really applicable; this document is self-contained.
-We leave it up to the community to review this AIP, identify issues in the `randomness` API and propose fixes.
+### Security consideration: linter for `randomness::rng()` calls.

+**TODO:** Write

 ## Testing (optional)